USK253/RT2_assignment1-5058253/README.md

 roslaunch rt2_assignment1 sim_launch.py
 ```
 ## Documentation
-In the doc folder, beside this README, it is possible to find all the documentation generated with Doxygen
+In the doc folder beside this README, it is possible to find all the documentation generated with Doxygen